hummat/hummat.github.io/_posts/2020-05-28-writing-good-articles.md

 Everyone makes mistakes.
 Especially if the topic is difficult, relies on a lot of background knowledge or is still in it’s infancy.
 While four eyes see more than two, a million see even more (a bit of wishful thinking here from my side; very unlikely that a million eyes will ever see this page).
 And some of those eyes pass their information on to brains which are trained on very specific fields which might only appear in a single sentence of an entire article.
 If I, for example, write about Deep Learning, there is so much to get wrong.
 The subject is difficult, relies on in depth knowledge of probability theory, statistic, linear algebra and calculus and is also still a very young field of research.

 All this is to say: There has to be a way do discuss articles with the author or between readers.
 While the author can get valuable feedback and iron out typos and other mistakes, the reader can ask about specific points that remain unclear which might help others who stumble upon the article later in time.
 This is also why I think it is much more useful to have an open format for discussion which is directly linked to each article instead of just providing an email address.

+## 5. Resources

+Adding a footnote or link to additional resources can be really helpful in a article if the author didn’t have enough space, time or motivation to explain a topic in a way that you could understand it.
+The same is true for further reading material, even though it always gives me some anxiety because I feel like I have to read everything provided.

+If the article is long and there are lots of resources given, it can be difficult to find that one sentence again where the link to a specific paper or video was provided.
+I therefore like to have a dedicated resource section at the end of an article collecting and sorting everything that was previously mentioned to make it easy to keep exploring after your done reading.
+Of course this only makes sense if there are actually a lot of references and they are not already bundled in a dedicated section (e.g. _Related Work_ in a paper).

 ## Closing thoughts